nathanael-b/SPAN/XMLDataDictionary.md

 >`<start>...</start>`

-The Start date is an _Optional_ field used to indicate when a program was begun. _See Accepting Dates in SPAN for information about date formats_
+The Start date is an _Optional_ field used to indicate when a program was begun. *See "Dates" in the [SPAN Import/Export Framework](SPANImportExportFramework.md) for information on how date formats are handled.*

 #### Complete